 We recommend no additional lots be approved for development until a contract with NTMWD is executed to supply water to the Central Pump Station.
-In addition, we recommend the city consider more rigid water management requirements in an attempt eliminate the need to routinely run the backup pump to meet water demands.
+In addition, we recommend the city consider more rigid water management requirements in an attempt eliminate the need to routinely run the backup pump to meet water demands, along with implementing the nine items in the evaluation report for increased reliability at the Eastside Pump Station.